-(a) The Corporation charged FBC for natural gas sales, office rent, management services and other labour.
+(b) The Corporation charged FBC for natural gas sales, office rent, management services and other labour.

-- (b) The Corporation charged FHI for office rent, management services and other labour. - (c) The Corporation charged ACGS for management services and other labour. - (d) The Corporation received dividend income from FHI relating to a \$nil (2020 \$2,500 million) investment in preferred shares that existed in 2020.
-During 2021, no tax loss utilization plan ("TLUP") has been implemented.
+- (c) The Corporation charged FHI for office rent, management services and other labour. - (d) The Corporation charged ACGS for management services and other labour.